akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/advanced-iframe/readme.txt

 = 7.5.6 =
 - New: $hide_page_until_loaded does now hide the page again for onload events after the initial one.
 So css modifications are now also invisible for all page transitions.
 Before this was only possible by using the external workaround even on the same domain.
-- New: "Check iframes on save" can fail and a white page is then displayed if curl is blockend on the server.
+- New: "Check iframes on save" can fail and a white page is then displayed if curl is blocked on the server.
 If this is the case this feature is now disabled automatically.
 By default it is disabled since 7.5.5 anyway.
 But the reason is curl and not virtual composer as supposed in 7.5.5 !
 - Fix: 7.5.5 was adding the fake plugin which caused the activation of the normal plugin to fail because WP was scanning the wrong file.
 The file is now internally renamed and now it works also fine when installing with the zip.

 = 7.5.5 =
 - New: Optimized the "Add iframe url as param" feature. |s is only used when needed and / is now not encoded in the url.
 So the urls look nicer now.
 See http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/add-iframe-url-to-parent/add-iframe-url-as-param-same-domain
-- New: ai_external.js can now also be added direclty to the admin as well.
+- New: ai_external.js can now also be added directly to the admin as well.
 This makes it possible to use the external workaround there.
-Like for the site this makes sense for some setups where you want to use features like "write css direclty" on the same domain.
+Like for the site this makes sense for some setups where you want to use features like "write css directly" on the same domain.
 - New: change link targets do now support a[href='xxx'] also in the shortcode.
 You ned to replace [ ] with {{ }} because otherwise Wordpress thinks [] is a shortcode.
 - New: resize on the same domain is not triggered anymore if about:blank is in the url.
-This is usefull if you open links in an existing iframe but initially about:blank is set.
+This is useful if you open links in an existing iframe but initially about:blank is set.
 - New: check_iframes_when_save is now false by default as a user reported a problem with virtual composer.
 - Fix: The custom folder is now a fake plugin because otherwise the files in the custom folder cannot be saved with the internal Wordpress folder.
 - Fix: Chrome 65 has a bug which causes "Show only a part of an iframe" to fail sometimes.
 This is fixed in chrome version 66.
-But it will be relased in 2 weeks and therefore a  workaround is needed till then.
+But it will be released in 2 weeks and therefore a  workaround is needed till then.
 - Fix: The free version was checking iframes with a cronjob which is feature of the pro version.
 But it could not be disabled as the settings where missing there.
 Now it is disabled again and available in the pro version only.

-= 7.5.4.1 =
-- Fix: The free version was checking iframes with the cronjob which is feature of the pro version.
-But it could not be disabled as the settings where missing there.
-Now it is disabled again and available in the pro version only.

 = 7.5.4 =
 - New: The security key is now optional.
-You can still set if like before in the administration and the behavoir is exactly like before.
-But many users told me they don't need it and therefore I made it optinoal now by default.
+You can still set if like before in the administration and the behavior is exactly like before.
+But many users told me they don't need it and therefore I made it optional now by default.
 - New: The view limit of the free version does now not make the iframe stop but is showing a powered by message below the iframe.
 - New: If $add_iframe_url_as_param is set then $map_parameter_to_url is set to "page" by default if not set differently in the config.
 - New: Better documentation of the resize on the same domain. resize_min_height is now documented there with possible alternate solutions if is does not work.
 - New: All js files where checked with jshint and all errors/warnings where removed.
 So now if you open the files in the Wordpress editor you should not get any complaints anymore.
 - New: The automatic check of the url can be enabled/disabled now.
-When the load of the administration does fail it is autmatically disabled now because otherwise the administration screen could be white.
+When the load of the administration does fail it is automatically disabled now because otherwise the administration screen could be white.
 - New: The save checks when you save a post or page can now be configured.
 You can disable it, show only errors or errors and warnings.
 Default is now error.
-- New: ai_post_message_converter.js is now iframe id dependant.
+- New: ai_post_message_converter.js is now iframe id dependent.
 This makes it possible to have different post messages on the same installation at the same time. the naming is now: ai_post_message_converter_<id>.js.
 You can still use ai_post_message_converter.js which applies for all iframes then.
 - New: Added the documentation for the BBCode [advanced_iframe]url[/advanced_iframe].
 This was only documented in the FAQ.
 - Fix: The normal show iframe (without any header/footer) as layer was always 100% instead of 96%.
 This was because of a change in 7.5.2 and is now fixed.
 - Fix: ai_post_message_converter_template.js was not working properly as event.data can not be overwritten.
 Now the converter does return a new modified object which is used after that.
 - Fix: In the iframe tag ' was used for all attributes.
 This is now replaced with " where every possible.
 Only the onload='' attribute uses still the single quote because double quotes are used a lot inside.
-This enhanced the compability with WpRocket
+This enhanced the compatibility with WpRocket
 - Fix: A Javascript error in aiAutoZoomExternal was fixed.
 This caused the feature "auto zoom by ratio" to fail.
 This now works fine again.
 - Fix: allowfullscreen was only enabled in the pro version but it should be available in the free version.
 Now this is the case.

 = 7.5.3 =
 Fix: An error in ai_external.js was fixed which prevented the external workaround to work with postMessage and debug log enabled.

 = 7.5.2 =
 - New: Provide parts of your website to other domains with "Enable content filter".
 This new feature does actually not provide an iframe but you can offer parts of your website identified by an id in an external iframe with additional auto height.
 The content can be clipped on the server and on the client depending on your setup.
 See http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/share-content-from-your-domain-content-filter
 - New: Provide parts of your website to other domains with "Add ai_external.js local".
 The setting does add the ai_external.js to your own site.
 This enables you to provide parts of your site into an external iframe.
-This is simelar to "enable_content_filter" where you can filter parts of your page.
+This is similar to "enable_content_filter" where you can filter parts of your page.
 The advantage of this solution is that you can use all css modifications and auto height of this solution.
 See http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/share-content-from-your-domain-add-ai_external-js-local
 - New: Internal JS debug console: debug_js.
 You can redirect the Javascript console log to a visible div.
 The pro version also supports the external workaround.
 This is very useful if you have errors only on e.g. an ipad where accessing this info is very hard.
 Also the user agent and the full headers from the iframe are displayed there!
 See http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/debug-javascript-example
 - New: The free iframe checker is included at the url field in the administration.
 So you can do a basic check already there.
 - New: Each iframe url is now checked when you save a post!
 As many users seems not to use the free iframe checker, the checker is now included there as well.